HumanTree92/esx_advancedgarage/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Questions**
+Have you looked at the Wiki on my Website:
 Are you using Essentialmode:
 Are you using the Latest es_extended:
 Who is your Hosting Provider: